Amayzing24/serverAPI/rest-api/README.md

 ## Update a server

-'POST' call to '/servers/<server_name>' with 'Content-Type: application.json'
+'PUT' call to '/servers/<server_name>' with 'Content-Type: application.json'

 Arguments:
 - '"name":string' - new name of the server